 People who give to this program understand that keeping existing library materials available is as important as acquiring new library materials.
 Some give to express their love of books, other to memorialize someone or to celebrate a graduation, anniversary, birthday, or other special event.
 This generosity helps the Libraries conserve damaged or deteriorating materials faster and gets materials back in the hands of users.

 Library books that are particularly rare or unique often require expensive conservation efforts.
 Donors who give $1,000 or more may choose from a wish list of endangered library materials that have been prioritized for professional conservation.
 Visit www.library.wustl.edu/wishlist or call Toni Reel (314-935-6917) for a current wish list.
 This site also shows some books that have been conserved through the generosity of donors to this program.

 |$200-999||All the above benefits plus

 |$1000 or more||All the above benefits plus

 To make your gift, use this form.
-Print it out and follow the directions you'll find there.
-Or for a copy of the Legacy of Books brochure, call the Director of Development for University Libraries, Daniel Miller, at 314-935-7128 or email him at Daniel_Miller@wustl.edu.
+Or for a copy of the Legacy of Books brochure, call the Director of Development for University Libraries, Mary Druyvesteyn, at 314-935-5219 or email her at email@example.com.